Abu Bakr al-Aydarus: Descendants

-After relocating to Aden, Abu Bakr raised a family of his own and started off a new lineage.
+After relocating to Aden, Abu Bakr raised a family of his own and started a new lineage.
 The al-ʿAydarūs clan was an offshoot of the Ba 'Alawiyya as-Saqqaf clan of Tarim.
 Many of his descendants established trading links with the Bedouins and the Qu'aiti sultans and took up prominent political positions.
 Other descendants migrated to India, Southeast Asia and East Africa from the late 14th century onwards and established new Islamic schools or Muslim ruling houses; among the first descendants to migrate was a grandson, ʿAbd Allāh al-ʿAydarūs and another descendant, ʿAbdallāh ibn Shaykh al-ʿAydarūs, who migrated to India and Aceh, respectively, and established new diaspora communities.